New limits on the local Lorentz invariance violation of gravity in the Standard-Model Extension with pulsars: Parameter estimation and results

 In practice, $P(\bmT|\bmX, {\bm \xi})$ is a highly non-linear function of ${\bm \xi}$, and it is difficult to calculate the integral analytically or numerically.
 However, for each fixed ${\bm \xi}$, the posterior is a simple Gaussian distribution.
 Since we only need the posterior samples of $\bmT$, we first randomly draw $\bm \xi$ from $p(\bm \xi)$, and generate samples of $\bmT$ from the corresponding Gaussian distribution.
 Finally, we obtain the posterior samples of $\bmT$ by putting all the samples together.
 Compared to Ref.~\cite{Shao:2014oha}, the method here has a more robust statistical explanation by systematically considering the contribution of all limits for every $\bm \xi$.

 In Fig.~\ref{Fig2_corner}, we show the posterior distribution of $\bmT$.
 The 1-d marginalized constraints are listed in Table~\ref{tab_Limits}.
-Thanks to the utilization of multiple pulsars, there are only small correlations between the LIV coefficients.
+Thanks to the utilization of multiple pulsars, there are only small correlations between the LV coefficients.
 Furthermore, due to the updated, more precise measurements of orbital parameters for binary pulsars, the limits in this work tighten the limits in Ref.~\cite{Shao:2014oha} by a factor of two to three.

-Here, we make a breif comparison between our limits and those from GWs~\cite{LIGOScientific:2017zic} and LLR~\cite{Bourgoin:2017fpo}.
-Based on the observed time delay of $(+1.74\pm0.05)\,{\rm s}$ between the $\gamma$-ray burst, GRB 170817A, and the GW event, GW170817, stringent limits on the LIV coefficients have been placed, with upper bounds for $s^{{\rm T}k}$ and $s^{jk}$ ($j,\,k={\rm X,\,Y,\,Z}$) on the order of $\mathcal{O}(10^{-15})$ to $\mathcal{O}(10^{-14})$~\cite{LIGOScientific:2017zic}.
+Here, we make a brief comparison between our limits and those from GWs~\cite{LIGOScientific:2017zic} and LLR~\cite{Bourgoin:2017fpo}.
+Based on the observed time delay of $(+1.74\pm0.05)\,{\rm s}$ between the $\gamma$-ray burst, GRB 170817A, and the GW event, GW170817, stringent limits on the LV coefficients have been placed, with upper bounds for $s^{{\rm T}k}$ and $s^{jk}$ ($j,\,k={\rm X,\,Y,\,Z}$) on the order of $\mathcal{O}(10^{-15})$ to $\mathcal{O}(10^{-14})$~\cite{LIGOScientific:2017zic}.
 For limits from the LLR, the upper bounds for $s^{{\rm T}k}$ and $s^{jk}$ are on the order of $\mathcal{O}(10^{-9})$ and $\mathcal{O}(10^{-12})$ respectively~\cite{Bourgoin:2017fpo}.
-It is worth noting that the limits from GWs and LLR are based on the {\it maximal-reach} method~\cite{Kostelecky:2016kfm,Tasson:2019kuw,Shao:2020shv}, where only one LIV coefficient is assumed to be non-zero, and only one observable quantity is used to limit the coefficient.
-In this paper, the limits on the LIV coefficients from pulsars are {\it global}, which means the correlation between different LIV coefficients has been fully taken into account.
+It is worth noting that the limits from GWs and LLR are based on the {\it maximal-reach} method~\cite{Kostelecky:2016kfm,Tasson:2019kuw,Shao:2020shv}, where only one LV coefficient is assumed to be non-zero, and only one observable quantity is used to limit the coefficient.
+In this paper, the limits on the LV coefficients from pulsars are {\it global}, which means the correlation between different LV coefficients has been fully taken into account.
 Therefore, these approaches are complementary to each other.